 The Company prepared its non-statutory financial statements in accordance with the International Financial Reporting Standards ('IFRS') as adopted by the European Union.
 In case no other policies are mentioned, refer to the accounting policies as described in the accounting policies in the non-statutory consolidated financial statements.
-For an appropriate interpretation, the company-only non-statutory financial statements.
-The company non-statutory financial statements.
-The company non-statutory financial statements.
+For an appropriate interpretation, the company-only non-statutory financial statements of Kardan N.V. should be read in conjunction with the non-statutory consolidated financial statements.

 The company non-statutory financial statements are presented in Euros and all values are rounded to the nearest thousand (€ in thousands) except when otherwise indicated.